This website has been translated from Danish to English by using artificial intelligence (AI).

 Remember to check your mail daily

-You should always be able to start work or attend a meeting the day after a placement from the job center.
+You must always be able to start work or attend a meeting the day after receiving notification from the municipality.
 Therefore, you must be able to receive mail and check daily to see if there is an offer for you.
-When you are on vacation and have informed the job center and Min A-kasse in advance, the rule does not apply.
-However, you should be aware that you must be able to start work on the first working day after your vacation.
+When you are on vacation and have notified the municipality and Min A-kasse in advance, this rule does not apply.
+However, you must be aware that you must be able to start work on the first working day after your vacation.
 Read more about the rules for vacation when you are unemployed.

 Min A-kasse is a digital unemployment fund, which is why we send all our letters to you via our Self Service.
 Read more about our digital communication.